Retailers put brakes on Texas and Mississippi move to scrap mask mandates

 "We are aware of the mask mandate lifts in both Texas and Mississippi where we have store locations.
 Since the onset of the COVID-19 pandemic we have been following CDC guidelines, and we do not plan to make any adjustments to our safety measures at this time," a spokesperson for Aldi said in an email.

+A spokesperson for Home Depot said the retailer "requires associates and customers to wear masks while in our stores or any Home Depot facility nationwide.
+We'll continue to follow CDC guidelines, as we've done all along."

-Whole Foods and Trader Joe's did not immediately respond to a request for comment.
+Costco, Trader Joe's, Walmart and Whole Foods did not respond to requests for comment.

 The National Retail Federation issued a statement reiterating that retail stores are private entities that can refuse entry or service to those that refuse to adhere to their policies.
 Further, "It is within their right to implement and enforce policies that protect the health and the safety of their employees and their customers," a spokesperson for the trade group said in a statement.